spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-management.md

   exclude a cluster or a group of clusters from getting upgraded when Palette is upgraded and disable auto remediation of unhealthy cluster nodes.

-- [NOC UI](noc-ui.md) - Palette provides Intuitive UI-based location monitoring for the clusters running at multiple locations.
-For public cloud clusters Palette displays the `Region` set during the cluster creation process and displays the location on the UI Map.
-For private cloud clusters the user can set the location through the Palette UI.
-  The user can monitor the location details of all the clusters running under a specific scope.
+- [Map and Filter Clusters](cluster-map-view.md) - The Palette Dashboard provides users with the ability to map and filter Kubernetes clusters.
+You can find these capabilities on the **Clusters** page.
+Mapping and filtering is available for clusters deployed to public clouds, data centers and edge hosts.

 - [Palette Access Control](cluster-tag-filter/cluster-tag-filter.md) - Palette provides the ability to manage user and role access privileges through tags.
 This feature helps you reduce the overhead in managing user and role access to